danuker/symreg/README.md

 Symreg is a Symbolic Regression library aimed to be easy to use and fast.

-It uses the [fast non-dominated sort from NSGA-II](https://ieeexplore.ieee.org/document/996017) and applies pandas/numpy functions for speedy, vectorized evaluation.
+It uses [NSGA-II](https://ieeexplore.ieee.org/document/996017) and applies numpy functions for speedy, vectorized evaluation.

 ## Usage